2020 #BSFSURVEY Release

 - U.S. Department of Health and Human Services, Office of Disease Prevention and Health Promotion. (n.d.)
 Healthy People 2030. https://health.gov/healthypeople/objectives-and-data/social-determinants-health

-Are you a member of the media or a nonprofit organization who supports military, veteran, and military family communities?
-And are you interested in partnering with Blue Star Families to promote the 2021 survey?
-Please use the link below.
+If you a member of the media or a nonprofit organization who supports military- and Veteran-connected communities and you are interested in partnering with Blue Star Families to promote the Military Family Lifestyle Survey, complete the form below to connect with us.